Try this quintessential summer Greek Mediterranean dish: Roasted summer vegetables stuffed with rice and herbs. The famous Gemista or Yemista.

-It is not possible to talk about tomatoes, the Mediterranean diet and Greek food without mentioning Gemista.
+It is not possible to talk about tomatoes, the Mediterranean diet and Greek food without mentioning Gemista (or Yemista).
 Gemista are vegetables usually tomatoes, bell peppers, zucchini and eggplant filled with rice (sometimes with ground meat) and baked in the oven.
 Gemista translates as “ones that are filled”.
 And as I mentioned earlier my mom’s gemista happen to be my favorite food.

 As with most people’s favorite foods, this is also a comfort food for me, but as opposed to many comfort foods this one is healthy.
 At first glance you may think it’s a starchy dish, but once you take a look at this recipe you will notice that there are plenty of vegetables, to be exact, for each gemisto you eat you get almost 2 servings of vegetables.
 Why?
 Well the rice itself is mixed with some more vegetables; in fact you only eat about a ¼ cup of rice per serving.